taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

-We see Min peering after the rampaging military tanks, her head peeking over the top of the available canopy.
+We see Min peering after the rampaging military tanks, standing confidently at the tippy top of a tall emergent tree, giving her a bird's eye view across the available canopy.
 Min's eyelids are shut, the thin skin full of eSyrup-infected cells.
 Through those cells are filtered just enough energy for Min's eyes, safely behind the lids, to see.
+A brisk wind ruffles her mohawk.

 Min's skin has a distinctive metallic and shiny quality right now - her full intradermal shield is activated.
 Her mouth is set in an unhappy grimace the eSyrup at her ears and temple glow.

-Min: *"I'm telling you, they're making a bee line for [Gruta de Judeia](https://goo.gl/maps/v8ocpUS8njq)!"*
+Min: *"They're making a bee line for [Gruta de Judeia](https://goo.gl/maps/v8ocpUS8njq)!"*

 ### Page 2

 Nicola Cavalcanti is sitting on a tree platform, somewhere far to the west, in a much quieter part of the forest.
 She seems to be stargazing, staring adoringly at the sky...with eyes tightly shut.
-Her ears and temple are also glowing.
+Her ears and temple are also glowing, and her skin is also metallic and shiny all over.

-Nicola Cavalcanti: *"Lovely...so predictably lazy...thought they wouldn't ever need to change their satellite frequencies would they?"*
+Nicola Cavalcanti: *"Lovely...50 years, and they really **haven't** changed their satellite cameras..."*

-Min: *"I'm still mad at you!
-But this definitely counts as an emergency, so I'm just letting you know!"*

-Nicola: *"Minkinha, will you come home, please?"*
+Min: *"We were right!"*

+Nicola: *"Does this mean you'll come home now?"*

+Min: *"Not until I get an **apology**!"*

+Nicola: *"Ha!
+For what?"*

-Min: *"Not until I'm no longer the **first ever** Reborn to be **den-IED** my First Quest!
+Min: *"Why was I the only one who had to **prove** that my First Quest is **necessary**?
 Since when is 'The First Quest shall be of the Reborn's choosing' a confusing statement??"*

 ### Page 3

 We see Nicola stand and stretch on the tree platform, which is just big enough for her to stand shoulder width apart and still have about 10cm from the edge.

-Nicola: *"What's their pace?"*
+Nicola: *"They weren't wrong.
+It's a big risk to take in a situation without an 'undo' button.
+What's their pace?"*

-Min: *"They'll be there by morning.
-Don't change the subject!
+Min: *"Don't change the subject!
 Why didn't you say anything to defend me?"*

-Nicola stretches in a deep downward dog.
+Nicola stretches in a deep downward dog, reveling in the pose and wiggling with pleasure.

 Nicola: *"Why did you run away instead of fighting for what you believe in?"*

 Nicola's ears and temple abruptly stop glowing.
-She calmly goes into a capoeira handstand on the tree platform, eyed still tightly closed.
+She calmly goes into a capoeira handstand on the tree platform, knees bent and legs tucked neatly, eyes still tightly closed.

 ### Page 4

 Min, ears and temple also no longer glowing, climbs down from the canopy.
 Below her, Asoka clings to the trunk of the tree and Iri clings to Asoka.
 Two of Iri's arm tips are over Asoka's ears.

-Min squats and stares down the approximately 5 meters of tree trunk down at Asoka's face veil, her eyes still closed.
-Asoka and Iri stare back.
+Asoka calls up to Min.

+Asoka: **"*We have to hurry!
+They'll get to your village by morning!!*"**

+Min tilts her head to the side, looking down at Asoka with curiosity.

 Min: **"You don't look like an Orbiter..."**

+A dark rage suddenly flares up in Asoka's eyes.

-Asoka: **"I'm not!
-My name is Asoka Morei, of Green Haven Howes..."**
+Asoka: **"I'm not one of *them*!
+My name is Asoka Morei, and I'm a Biononymous of Green Haven Howes!"**

-*~~flashback~~*
+### Page 5

+*--flashback--*

 We see, once more, Asoka clutching Iri, frozen on the steep path as they stare down the mountainside at a huge swarm of enormous, blurry, bloody, furry, four-legged creatures, distant screams floating up the mountainside like smoke...

 Iri/João: **"It's the **BEASTS**!!
 Run Soka! *RUN!!*"**

-### Page 5

-We see Iri trying to get Asoka to look at it, to stop, as Asoka, eyes wide and unseeing with tears and terror, slowly steps down the mountain.
+We see Iri trying to get Asoka to look at it, to stop, as Asoka, eyes wide with terror and shock, slowly steps down the mountain.

 Asoka: **"*Dad*..."**

 Iri/João: **"Asoka!
 Pay attention!"**

+Asoka: **"Where are you?
+Where's mom?"**

 Iri grabs Asoka's face and forces them to look straight into the cuttlefish's eyes.

-Iri/João: **"GET TO THE NEXT HAVEN!"**
+Iri/João: **"Asoka!
+They've already sealed the cave entrance! *Get to the next Hav*--aauucchhh!"**

+Suddenly Iri spins away from Asoka, as if slashed by invisible claws.
+Asoka screams, arms reaching for Iri.

+Asoka: **"*Noooo!*"***

+### Page 6

+Asoka is running down the mountainside, dodging trees and bushes while carrying Iri in their arms.
+Iri's eyes are rolling back into their heads and they look ashen.
+Asoka's eyes are frantic.

+Suddenly someone crashes into Asoka.
+Asoka manages to roll while holding onto Iri protectively.
+Asoka looks up and sees a Biononymous adult in full outfit.
+Asoka opens their mouth to ask what's going on, and the Biononymous adult covers Asoka's mouth through Asoka's face veil.
+The Biononymous adult, looking distraught, touches forheads with Asoka and grimaces.
+Then the adult gets close to Asoka's ear and whispers intently.

+Biononymous adult: **"*Run to the next Haven!
+Don't let the Beasts see you!!*"**

+The Biononymous adult quickly turns Asoka around and shoves them back into the thicket, then runs off in the opposite direction, yelling and loudly crashing through the forest.

+### Page 7

+Asoka turns around just in time to see an enormous furry *thing*, blurrily crashing through the bushes and lift a giant paw, claws bared, over the attention-stealing Biononymous adult.

+The Beast brings down its paw in a ferocious slash.
+The Biononymous adult cries in agony, bleeding profusely from enormous cuts running across their back, unable to run any further.

+Asoka is running and can't help looking back over their shoulder.
+We see the Beast open a hellish mouth of fangs, grab the Biononymous adult in its powerful jaws, and shake the limp body back and forth violently.

+*--end flashback--**

+### Page 8

+We are back in the Amazon, up in the tree with Min.
+Min is no longer grinning.
+Asoka is looking up at Min, tears streaming down their face.

+Asoka: **"

+Min squats and stares down the approximately 5 meters of tree trunk down at Asoka's face veil, her eyes still closed.
+Min looks smug with pride.

+Min: **"There is no village.
+'The Clan is fluid upon the land'...it's just a decoy."**

+Asoka: **"*Wha--what?*"**

+Min: **"They'll find a beautiful waterfall, which they'll totally fail to appreciate..."**

+Asoka: **"*But...they said they have satellite images of people living there!*"**

+Min grins gleefully down at Asoka.

+Min: **"I know!!
+I can't believe it worked!!"**